gatsbyjs/gatsby/docs/docs/reference/release-notes/v4.8/index.md

 Calling `createMutex` gives you a [mutex](https://en.wikipedia.org/wiki/Mutual_exclusion) that you can use to safely perform processes concurrently in places where that matters, such as in workers.

-This code below is executed one at a time and the other threads/async workloads are awaited until the current one is done.
+For example in the code below, one worker can execute while all others wait for it to finish.
 This is handy in scenarios like writing to the same file to disk.

 ```js
 const { createMutex } = require("gatsby-core-utils/mutex")